 Charlotte Hughes

-Before joining East Anglian Chambers, Charlotte worked as a paralegal for a high street solicitor’s firm in the West Midlands and at the Criminal Cases Review Commission, whilst she studied her BPTC part time.
-The internship at the Criminal Cases Review Commission was offered as part of the Kalisher Trust Scholarship scheme which recognised her aptitude to succeed at the criminal bar.
+Before joining East Anglian Chambers, Charlotte worked as a paralegal and at the Criminal Cases Review Commission, whilst she studied her BPTC part-time.
+During and upon completion of her studies, Charlotte received several scholarships, from Inner Temple, University of Law and the Kalisher Trust, recognising her talent for advocacy and aptitude to succeed at the bar.

 Family